YosysHQ-Docs/AppNote-109/docs/source/index.rst

    Convergence in FPV is the process to have a full proof, which can be challenging for some designs.

 ..
+[5]
+   These restrictions are described in P1800 Section 16.6 Boolean expressions.

-[5] Sequential Extended Regular Expressions.
+..
+[6] Sequential Extended Regular Expressions.